QNX

 QNX (/ˌkjuː ˌɛn ˈɛks/ or /ˈkjuːnᵻks/) is a commercial Unix-like real-time operating system, aimed primarily at the embedded systems market.

 The product was originally developed in the early 1980s by Canadian company Quantum Software Systems, founded March 30, 1980, and later renamed QNX Software Systems.

-As of 2022, it is used in a variety of devices including automobiles, medical devices, program logic controllers, automated manufacturing, trains, and more.
+As of 2022, it is used in a variety of devices, including automobiles, medical devices, programmable logic controllers, automated manufacturing, and trains.